R3Conclave/conclave-core-sdk/docs/docs/renewability.md

+# Renewability and TCB recovery

 All tamperproof systems need a way to be re-secured in the field after someone finds a way to breach their security.
 This property is called renewability.
 For Intel SGX renewability is obtained via a process called "TCB recovery".

 ## What is a TCB?

 The *trusted computing base* is defined as the set of computing technologies that must be working correctly and not be malicious or compromised for a security system to operate.
-Obviously the larger a TCB is, the more likely something can go wrong.
-In SGX the TCB is quite small relative to other such systems.
+The larger a TCB is, the more easily can something go wrong.
+In SGX the TCB is very small relative to comparable systems.
 It consists of:

 * The CPU itself, including:
   * The silicon